sdimi/cardiofitness/README.md

 **This repository**.
 We provide the code to reproduce the experiments of the paper [1].
 We cannot share the entire dataset due to privacy limitations that safeguard health data, however we provide some real data samples (see below).
 The main input is a chest ECG device which recorded heart rate and movement in 15-second intervals.
 For the prediction task, the most important outcome is VO2max (cardiorespiratory fitness), measured with a treadmil test.
 We have pre-processed the data by extracting statistical features.
 Then we train models using the Fenland I cohort and evaluate them using the Fenland II and BVS cohorts.
 We provide Python files and Jupyter notebooks with all figures/visualizations included in the paper.

 ## 🛠️ Requirements
 The code is written in python 3.6.0.
-The main libraries needed to execute our code are as follows:
+The main libraries needed to execute the code will be installed through:

     pip install -r requirements.txt